HfMT-ZM4/symbolist-electron/readme.md

 The OSC message API supports the following keys:
 * `data`: adds a data object to the score, and sends to the ui to be mapped to graphical representation.
 Parameters include:
   * `class` (required) the class type of the object to create
-  * `container` (required) the container class to put the object in (in case there are multiple containers that support the same symbol type)
+  * `container` (required) the container symbol class to put the object in (in case there are multiple containers that support the same symbol type)
   * `id` (optional) an id to use for the data object, if non is specified a (long) unique string will be generated.
   * Other required or optional parameters will depend on the symbol definition.
 ```